 I also appreciate the GraphTech NuBone nut, which adds to the high-quality build factors of this ukulele.

 No case is included with this model, but that’s pretty typical for a ukulele.
+All and all, this is one of the best starter ukulele models available today.

 • • •